Cycling an aquarium is extremely important. It helps to establish healthy bacteria levels in the substrate and tank water.

 When using organic matter to cycle a tank, owners should test the water every day.
 Be sure to check the ammonia and nitrite levels.
 If they are not at zero, add more food and continue to cycle.
 This way will take a minimum of 45 days for brand new tanks with no seeding material.
 Please be aware that it can take longer due to the composition of fish food.

-Another means of organic fishless cycling is adding dead shrimp to the tank.
+Another means of organic fishless cycling is to add dead shrimp.
+To do this, purchase shrimp from a local grocery store.

 At home, chop the shrimp into chunks and add them to the fish tank.
 As with the fish food, when the shrimp decays, it releases ammonia.
 Similarly, owners can use dead fish from the grocery store instead of shrimp.